-- Any item that does not constitute "medical care," as defined in Internal Revenue Code §213, as interpreted under IRS Publication 502.
-Those items may change from tax year to tax year and may include the following. - Automobile insurance. - Bottled water. - Controlled substances (such as marijuana) that are in violation of federal laws. - Cosmetic surgery or other similar procedures, unless the surgery or procedure is necessary to ameliorate a deformity arising from, or directly related to, a congenital abnormality, personal injury resulting from an accident or trauma, or disfiguring disease.
-Cosmetic surgery means any procedure that is directed at improving the patient's appearance and does not fully promote the proper function of the body or prevent or treat illness or disease. - Cosmetics, toiletries, toothpaste, etc. - Custodial care. - Dental bleaching. - Diapers or diaper service. - Expenses incurred before eligible to participate in the Plan. - Funeral or burial expenses. - Gym, health club or spa membership dues, even if necessary to alleviate a specific medical condition (such as obesity). - Household and domestic help. - Maternity clothes. - Nurse expenses to care for a healthy newborn at home. - Over-the-counter items, drugs, or medications. - Prescription medications received outside the United States or Canada (such as from Mexico). - Social activities (such as dance lessons). - Uniforms or special clothing (such as maternity clothing). - Weight loss programs for general health or appearance.
+- Automobile insurance. - Bottled water. - Controlled substances (such as marijuana) that are in violation of federal laws. - Cosmetic surgery or other similar procedures, unless the surgery or procedure is necessary to ameliorate a deformity arising from, or directly related to, a congenital abnormality, personal injury resulting from an accident or trauma, or disfiguring disease.
+Cosmetic surgery means any procedure that is directed at improving the patient's appearance and does not fully promote the proper function of the body or prevent or treat illness or disease. - Cosmetics, toiletries, toothpaste, etc. - Custodial care. - Dental bleaching. - Diapers or diaper service. - Expenses incurred before eligible to participate in the Plan. - Funeral or burial expenses. - Health club or fitness program dues, even if necessary to alleviate a specific medical condition (such as obesity). - Household and domestic help. - Maternity clothes. - Nurse expenses to care for a healthy newborn at home. - Over-the-counter items, drugs, or medications, except that such items obtained with a prescription from your physician are coverered. - Prescription medications received outside the United States (such as from Canada or Mexico). - Social activities (such as dance lessons). - Uniforms or special clothing (such as maternity clothing). - Weight loss programs for general health or appearance. - Premiums for individual market coverage or insurance plans purchased from a state or federal marketplace. - Expenses submitted for someone who is not enrolled in the Plan, including a dependent who, as a result of enrollment in an HSA, is not eligible for enrollment in the Plan.